A band so great, it's only appropriate that nobody's ever heard of them.

 bar" as musicians call it, and bounces his

-pick up and down on the fretboard for her pleasure while Mr. David Brylowski
+pick up and down on the fretboard for her pleasure while Mr. David Brylawski

-(sp?) plays groovin' classic rock-type chords, Mr. Steven Popson thuds and
+plays groovin' classic rock-type chords smooth as marmoleum, Mr. Steven Popson thuds and

-bwoomps (sp?) a heavy ass rhythmic bass, and Mr. Eddie Something-or-other drums,
+bwoomps a heavy ass rhythmic bass, and Mr. Eddie Watkins drums until he quits and Brian Walsby replaces him.

-quickly progressed into a challenging bright young weird guitar combo, before
+quickly progressed into a challenging bright young weird guitar combo, then

 more concerned with recording memorable music Beatles style than

-with continuing to introduce you and your kind to the many delightful noises
+with continuing to introduce listeners to the many delightful noises

-which is why I've seen them live so darned many times.
-Oh that crazy Cat's
+which is why I've seen them live so many times.
+Oh that Cat's

 Cradle.
 And hey, how about that Local 506?
-And ooh!
+And hey!
 I nearly forgot La

 sure, but it was a fine little town with some great musical bands for me to